 Taxes and Benefits.
 Employers must withhold and pay taxes on wages paid to their employees.
-A staff photographer at a magazine, for example, receives daily assignments from her editor, film from the supply cabinet and weekly checks from the payroll department.
-Federal, state, local and her share of her Social Security taxes (FICA) are deducted from those checks.
-Her employer is required to pay an additional FICA and provide coverage for worker's compensation and unemployment insurance.
-Many employers also offer fringe benefits such as health insurance and retirement plans.

-Employees receive a W-2, Wage and Tax Statement from their employer(s) in January.
+Staff photographers receive daily assignments from their editors, equipment from the supply rooms and checks from the payroll department.
+Federal, state, local and their share of their Social Security taxes (FICA) are deducted from those checks.
+The employer is required to make an additional FICA payment and provide coverage for worker's compensation and unemployment insurance.
+Many employers also offer benefits such as health insurance and retirement plans.
+Employees receive a W-2 Wage and Tax Statement from their employer(s) in January.

 Copyright.
-Because the photographer is an employee, the magazine automatically owns the exclusive rights of authorship including copyright for work she created within the regular scope of her job.
-If she wants to make any other reproductions or use of her photographs, such as inclusion of her work in a book, she must obtain permission from the magazine.
+Because the photographers are employees, the publication automatically owns the exclusive rights of authorship including copyright for work created within the regular scope of the job.
+If a staff photographer wants to make any use of the photographs, such as inclusion in a personal website, the employer must grant permission.